ritazh/devopsfun/_posts/2015-12-21-deploying-app.md

 origin	https://github.com/sahat/hackathon-starter.git (push)
 {% endhighlight %}

+### Add SSH Key
+Before you can push anything to remote git, you have to first add the private key you have created for deploying apps to Dokku:
+{% highlight bash %}
+ssh-add <your-dokku-deploy-private-key>
+{% endhighlight %}

 ### Update Environment File for Mongo
 Before we push our app to Dokku, we need to update the `.env.example` file to tell the app to use the MongoDB instance we just created.